WELCOME TO THE LOIRE VALLEY

 Sample menus can include a sautéed scallops with an orange sauce, fish mousse on toasted bread, zander fish with its sauce beurre blanc, chicken supreme with sautéed seasonal vegetables, fruits tart, and more.

-Cooking with Corinne in the Loire Valley tour highlights the gastronomy with visits to outstanding cultural sites such as:
+Cooking with Corinne in the Loire Valley tour highlights the history of France through cultural tours and visits, such as: